-2861 proximity to other public facilities, including schools; 2862 (j) Patterns of residential growth and projected 2863 population growth; and 2864 (k) Such other criteria as the department, in conjunction 2865 with local governments, deems appropriate.
-2866 (3) The department shall recommend certification 2867 study by the Governor and Cabinet within 2 months after its 2868 receipt.
-2869 (4) Upon certification of the study by the Governor and 2870 Cabinet, the department shall notify those counties designated 2871 as being in need of a facility.
-2872 (5) The Governor and Cabinet shall consider the 2873 following when determining whether to grant the appeal from the 2874 decision of the local government on the requested modification: 2875 The record of the proceedings before the local 2876 government.
-2877 Reports and studies by any other agency relating to 2878 matters within the jurisdiction of such agency which may be 2879 potentially affected by the proposed site.
-2880 Existing The statewide study, as established in 2881 subsection (1); other existing studies,; reports and information 2882 maintained by the department as the Governor and Cabinet may 2883 request addressing the feasibility and availability of 2884 alternative sites in the general area, + and the need for a facility in the area based on the average number of petitions, commitments, and transfers into the criminal court from the county to state facilities for the most recent 3 calendar years.
+- (3) The department shall recommend certification of the study by the Governor and Cabinet within 2 months after its receipt. - (4) Upon certification of the study by the Governor and Cabinet, the department shall notify those counties designated as being in need of a facility. - $\underline{(5)}$ (9) The Governor and Cabinet shall consider the following when determining whether to grant the appeal from the decision of the local government on the requested modification: - (c) Existing The statewide study, as established in subsection (1); other existing studies; reports and information maintained by the department as the Governor and Cabinet may request addressing the feasibility and availability of alternative sites in the general area; and the need for a facility in the area based on the average number of petitions, commitments, and transfers into the criminal court from the county to state facilities for the most recent 3 calendar years.

-985.69 Repair and maintenance One-time startup funding for juvenile justice purposes.-Funds from juvenile justice appropriations may be used utilized as one-time startup funding for juvenile justice purposes that include, but are not limited to, remodeling or renovation of existing facilities, construction costs, leasing costs, purchase of equipment and furniture, site development, and other necessary and reasonable costs associated with the repair and maintenance startup of facilities or programs.
+985.69 Repair and maintenance One-time startup funding for juvenile justice purposes.-Funds from juvenile justice appropriations may be utilized as one-time startup funding for juvenile justice purposes that include, but are not limited to, remodeling or renovation of existing facilities, construction costs, leasing costs, purchase of equipment and furniture, site development, and other necessary and reasonable costs associated with the repair and maintenance startup of facilities or programs.

-Section 41.
+Section 40.
 Section 985.694, Florida Statutes, is repealed.

-Section 42.
+Section 41.
 Paragraph (a) of subsection (1) of section 985.701, Florida Statutes, is amended to read: